kbehouse/ezDRL/README.md

 ## Version Note

 ### v0.06 (latest)
-Implementation Socket.io and replacing ZMQ
+Implementation Socket.io which replacing ZMQ
 (No ZMQ in the framework now)
 Note: Every client use Socket.io link to a new uuid space ->  /[uuid]/